Published: May 21, 2020

 - The bar must agree to defend and indemnify the city for any claims against the city arising from the use of the right of way or parking lot.

-A14.
-No. An establishment is limited to a maximum of 50 customers on the premises at any one point, not including employees.
+A13.
+No. An establishment is limited to a maximum of 250 customers on the premises at any one point, not including employees.

-A19.
-For a gathering at an outdoor venue, the participants and hosts would be subject to the “Guidance for Providing Food and Beverages for On-site Consumption at Indoor and Outdoor Gatherings.”
+A17.
+For a gathering at an outdoor venue, the participants and hosts would be subject to the “Guidance for Safe Celebrations and Events.”
 This requires the event to have a COVID-19 Preparedness Plan, mandates social distancing between people from different households, and limits capacity to 25% up to 250 people, in addition to other guidance following Executive Order 20-74.

-A20.
-For a gathering at an indoor venue, the participants and hosts would be subject to the “Guidance for Providing Food and Beverages for On-site Consumption at Indoor and Outdoor Gatherings.”
-This requires the event to have a COVID-19 Preparedness Plan, mandates social distancing between people from different households, and limits capacity to 25% up to 250 people, in addition to other guidance following Executive Order 20-74.
+A18.
+For a gathering at an indoor venue, the participants and hosts would be subject to the “Guidance for Safe Celebrations and Events.”
+This requires the event to have a COVID-19 Preparedness Plan, mandates social distancing between people from different households, face coverings, and limits capacity to 25% up to 250 people, in addition to other guidance following Executive Order 20-74 and Executive Order 20-81.